When was that Pyrex pattern or piece introduced?

 Verde 471 with patterned lid.
 Because the lid is opal Pyrex, it is numbered 20 rather than 470.

 Another Pyrex pattern named Verde is a green design of square blossoms on white.
 400 & 440 sets alternate patterned bowls with two solid avocado green ones, both the same colour.
-In 470/480 sets each piece is white with a pattern, and this is also true of the 024 casserole, divided dish, and 503 refrigerator dish.
 In a special set, a 404 came with a 626 lid and a cradle.
+In 470/480 sets each piece is white with a pattern, and this is also true of the 024 casserole and divided dish.
+The 503 refrigerator dish is patterned as well, but the 501s & 502 included in the set are the same solid colours as regular Verde.

-The square blossom design first appeared during the mid 1960s on golden brown 470/480 casseroles named Autumn Floral.
-The green version was available from the late 1960s to the early 1970s, but exact dates are not known.
+The square blossom design itself first appeared during the mid 1960s on golden brown 470/480 casseroles named Autumn Floral.
+The avocado green version was available from the late 1960s to 1972; its exact starting date is not known.
 Visit Replacements Ltd. for a photo of Autumn Floral.

 Solid orange and solid yellow casseroles are combined with patterned lids.
 Oval 043s are orange, and 045s & divided dishes are yellow.
 All ovals use opal Pyrex lids; it seems that patterned clear lids were never made in these sizes.
 During late 1969 & early 1970, oval casseroles were fitted with baskets and sold in gift sets.